aio-libs/aioftp/readme.rst

 ----------------

-Compared with `pyftpdlib <https://github.com/giampaolo/pyftpdlib>`_ and checked with it's ftpbench script.
+Compared with `pyftpdlib <https://github.com/giampaolo/pyftpdlib>`_ and checked with its ftpbench script.

 aioftp 0.4.1